|

 was Shavuot determined? |

-Priest would count 49 days (or 7 weeks) from the second day of
+Priest would count 49 days (or 7 weeks), called "Counting the

 Pesach.
-The fiftieth day is Shavuot, thus the name for the
+The fiftieth day was Shavuot, thus the name for the

 Leviticus 23